-4.2 Public Information Point
+4.2 PUBLIC INFORMATION POINT

-Public enquiries should be directed to a different location where assistance and information can be provided.
+This location will be utilised to provide assistance and information to the Public.
 In the longer term, this facility may become the Recovery Centre and be managed by the Department of Communities.
-Location may vary, depending on the nature of the event and availability of the facility.
+Location may vary, depending on event and availability of the facility.